-- Group.
+- Group: Topic assignments for prototypes.
 For each member of the group, what topic will each group member continue to explore in the prototyping stage?
-(Everyone should list every group member and their topic) - Group.
-For each topic: - o How do you imagine it meet the requirements? - Domain: What is the domain? - Topic: What is the specific topic that can be taught in 10 minutes? - Expert: Who in your group already knows this topic? - For each person what is their background on the topic?
-Describe in a short sentence. - User: Who in the class has said that they are interested in learning this? - What's their name and a few biographical details. - Why is that person interesting is learning it, including a real-world example of something that truly motivates them to know this? - Example: Lydia is a 30-something NBA fan who regularly watches games with her husband and his friends.
+(Everyone should list every group member and their topic).
+Put all this information on one slide. - Group: Topic details.
+For each topic, answer the following.
+Put the answers for each topic on a separate slide. - o How do you imagine it meet the requirements? - Domain: What is the domain? - Topic: What is the specific topic that can be taught in 10 minutes? - Expert: Who in your group already knows this topic? - For each person what is their background on the topic?
+Describe in a short sentence. - User: Who in the class has said that they are interested in learning this? - What's their name and a few biographical details. - Why is that person interesting is learning it, including a real-world example of why they want to know this? - Example: Lydia is a 30-something NBA fan who regularly watches games with her husband and his friends.
 Although she watches the NBA a lot but is always confused about what a pick and roll is.
-She's liked it explained so that she can identify it while she is watching a game. - Show a picture of that person. - Media: What media would you use? - Example: Videos of a pick and roll in slow motion, and paused at key steps. - Quiz: What would you quiz them on to access if they have learned the material? - What is one positive piece of feedback your TA gave you on this idea? - What is one negative or cautionary piece of feedback your TA gave you on this idea? (this might be a caution like "this is risky because there's not enough data" or "this has the danger of being too simple, so you have to make sure the topic is deep enough, etc"
+She's liked it explained so that she can identify it while she is watching a game. - Show a picture of that person. - Media: What media would you use? - Example: Videos of a pick and roll in slow motion, and paused at key steps. - Quiz: What would you quiz them on to access if they have learned the material? - O What is one positive piece of feedback your TA gave you on this idea? - What is one negative or cautionary piece of feedback your TA gave you on this idea? (this might be a caution like "this is risky because there's not enough data" or "this has the danger of being too simple, so you have to make sure the topic is deep enough, etc" - Who will you run your prototype on?
+(Either give a name or an idea of how you will find this person).